 Best Use: weddings, portraits, family

 Sometimes, you need your photos to sparkle!
 Metallic paper has a unique sheen for stunning impact and depth.
 Our most dramatic paper for colors that jump right off the print and black and whites that shimmer and shine!
 Its surface is smooth and reflective.
 This paper is a little more than the rest, but the splurge is justified when you see the results.
-If you are curious to try it, you can always email us for paper samples.
+If you are curious to try it, you can always order your photos on paper samples.

 Best Use: landscape, street photography, black and whites, Instagram